Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

 one obtains the so-called equivalent control as

-Recall that an equivalent control, \cite{shtessel2014}, is the linear one (i.e., with no relay action) which is required to maintain the system in an ideal sliding mode without fast-switching.
+Recall that an equivalent control, \cite{shtessel2014}, is the linear one (i.e. without a relay action) which is required to maintain the system in an ideal sliding mode without fast-switching.
 Consequently, substituting \eqref{eq:19} into \eqref{eq:3} results in the equivalent system dynamics

-which governs the state trajectories as long as the system remains in the sliding mode. $O$ is the so-called projection operator of the original system dynamics, satisfying the properties $C O = 0$ and $ O B = 0$.
-Evaluating \eqref{eq:20} with \eqref{eq:6} and \eqref{eq:7} yields the system dynamics during stiction as
+which governs the state trajectories as long as the system remains in the sliding mode, and where $x_e = (x_1, x_2, 0)^T$.
+Here $O$ is the so-called projection operator of the original system dynamics, satisfying the properties $C O = 0$ and $ O B = 0$.
+Evaluating \eqref{eq:20} with \eqref{eq:6} and \eqref{eq:7} yields the equivalent system dynamics during the stiction as

 It can be seen that neither relative displacement nor its rate will change when the system is sticking, although the integral error grows according to